srvo/failure/index.md

-## How Much Does Doing Nothing Cost?
+## How Much Improvement is Possible?

 As a regular part of their work, institutions create credible estimates.